-The first part of the Work Capability Assessment finds out if you have a 'limited capability for work'.
-It looks at your physical, mental and cognitive health.
+The first part of the Work Capability Assessment determines if you're entitled to ESA at all.
+It looks at your physical, mental and cognitive health to decide whether you have a 'limited capability for work'.
 A points system is used to see how well you can carry out a range of activities, such as moving around, standing and sitting, reaching, communicating, manual dexterity (using your hands), behaving appropriately, socialising and keeping safe.